DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 While he was going through massive amount of documents.

-"It is common to spirits to be attracted towards strong light or energy.
+"It is common for spirits to be attracted towards strong light or energy.
 At least there are some records left that indicate so."

 "...Tell me more."

-"There are reports that spirits were gathering in large quantities when city was being burned down.
+"There are reports that spirits were gathering in large quantities when cities were being burned down.
-Similarly to insects and snakes, spirits for the most part rely on heat to detect their enemies."
+Similar to insects and snakes, spirits for the most part rely on heat to detect their enemies."

 Spirits bodies are composed of [light] or [mist] or [viscous liquid].

-They only have single core which is magic organ, source of their power, there are no complicated organs like ears or eyes.
+They only have a single core which acts as their magic organ, the source of their power; they possess no complicated organs like ears or eyes.
-Therefore only magic organ is able to perceive heat - such was his thinking.
+Therefore only the magic organ is able to perceive heat - such was his thinking.

-"How troublesome."
+"That's worrying."

-Yurun Resistance commander responded in a low voice.
+Yurun Resistance's commander responded in a low voice.

-"Gathering big fire is a rather weak basis.
+"Gathering around big fires is a rather weak basis.
 I'm the commander.
-Being entrusted with lives of my soldiers, it is my duty to make a solid grounds."
+Being entrusted with the lives of my soldiers, it is my duty to make decisions based on solid grounds."

-"I might have theory for a reason why they are migrating the nest."
+"I might have a theory for the reason behind their migration of nests."

 "Hou?"

 "They make their nest amids humans' ruins, but then suddenly move somewhere else.
 This behavior makes my theory feasible.
-When city is attacked, it also gets burned.
+When a city is attacked, it also gets burned.
-This fire lures them in and they crate their nest there.
+This fire lures them in and they create their nest there.
-But as time passes ruins are starting to cool down so..."
+But as time passes the ruins starting to cool down so..."

 "I see.
 So they move aiming for a stronger source of light and heat."

-Lion King closed his eyes partly.
+The Lion King closed his eyes partly.

 He already understood it.
-[stronger source of light and fire] are nothing else other than human cities where humans seek to hide.
+[Stronger source of light and fire] are nothing else other than human cities where humans seek to hide.

 Spirits are perceiving light and heat...
 Which also serves as adequate explanation for a reason why they attack human cities.